Abdo803423/Interview/HTML.md

 \end{description}

 \subsection{5.
 Practical Lab Task (Task 1)}
 Initialize your local Integrated Development Environment (IDE).
-Replicate the structural code block block provided above.
+Replicate the structural code block provided above.
 Modify the contents of the \codeinline{<h1>} container to reflect your full name, verifying that all opened boundaries are strictly closed via a terminal forward slash (\codeinline{/}).
 Persist the document to disk as \texttt{index.html} and execute it inside a browser engine to evaluate the compiled layout.

 \newpage